asciinema/asciinema.github.io/docs/faq.md

 the internet, e.g. on [asciinema.org](https://asciinema.org), it all stays with you.

-## Why am I getting `command not found` at the begining of the recording session?
+## Why am I getting `command not found` at the beginning of the recording session?

-When your record your terminal asciinema starts a new shell instance (as indicated by `$SHELL` environment variable) by default.
+When you record your terminal asciinema starts a new shell instance (as indicated by `$SHELL` environment variable) by default.
 It invokes `exec
 $SHELL`, which in most cases translates to `exec /bin/bash` or `exec /bin/zsh`.
 This means the shell runs as an "interactive shell", but **not as a "login